w3f/polkadot-deployer/README.md

 ## Remote deployments

 To perform a remote deployment of polkador to a public cloud provider we will follow the same general path.
 The process differs with each public infrastructure provider.
 Currently we support GCP, AWS, Azure and Digital Ocean.

-We will need to specify a number of extra attributes inside the json file with  extra information such as our credentials etc. In order to be able to deploy remotely you will need:
+To successfuly deploy polkadot these infastructure providers you will first need to setup a cloudflare account and a GCP account.
+Cloudflare is used to provide a domain name for your deployment and the GCP for maintaining the state of your deployment.
+Then you will need to provide the spesific attrubutes required for your deployment in each of the supported providers.
+The required steps are as follows:

 * A Linux machine to run this tool (macOS may fail, see the [Troubleshooting section](#troubleshooting) in case you have problems running the tool).

-* Cloudflare credentials as two environment variables `CLOUDFLARE_EMAIL` and `CLOUDFLARE_API_KEY` (see [here](https://api.cloudflare.com/#getting-started)
+* Cloudflare credentials as two environment variables `CLOUDFLARE_EMAIL` and `CLOUDFLARE_API_KEY` (see [here](https://api.cloudflare.com/#getting-started))
 for details about the API key, the email hould be the one used for registration.
 Also, your domain name registra should be Cloudflare since this tool relies on Cloudflare for generating SSL certification).

 * GCP service account and credentials in the form of the environment variable `GOOGLE_APPLICATION_CREDENTIALS` with the path of the json credentials file for your service account (see [here](https://cloud.google.com/iam/docs/service-accounts)).